 Above, here he is back in mid June with one of his new bionic attachments.
 Like a Swiss Army knife...lots

 of tools.
-After getting out of the hospital he has been staying near his California home and getting acquain-
+After getting out of the hospital, he stayed near his California home while getting acquainted with

 Jake was interviewed in early August 2009 by the folks from the TVNZ program "Closeup."
 This is a "60 Minutes" style news show, and I was consulted by one of the producers.
-The interview aired 10 August and the archive is available from the program web site (note that the video player worked for me but hasn't worked for everyone in the Northern Hemisphere...if you have trouble, the alternate player, either Flash or Windows Media Player, from the video screen.
-Or try another computer.)
+The interview aired 10 August..while the archived page is available from the program web site, the video was not archived.

 And on 15 August he went surfing!
 This was courtesy of the AMPSURF organization, which sponsors such activities for amputees.
 And a bit later he visited the Denver office.